neutron-org/neutron-docs/docs/neutron/consumer-chain-upgrade.md

 In this example we are simply using neutron’s start command.
 Your actual steps depend on the tooling you use (cosmovisor, systemd, kubectl, ansible etc.)

+	# Final genesis URL will be announced shortly after spawn time
 	$ wget <URL_to_final_genesis.json>
 	$ mv genesis.json ~/.neutron/config